-The Norwegian commercial fleet has the highest fishing activity in the shelf area, particularly along the coast of Norway and along the continental shelf edge.
-The Norwegian fleet fishing the ecoregion consists of about 2300 active vessels fishing pelagic fish, demersal fish (gadoids and other), and shellfish.
-Small coastal vessels (the majority < 15 m) fishing with beach seine, gillnets, and pots make up around 87% of the fleet, while the remaining are mainly ocean-going trawlers and purse seiners > 28 m in length.
+The Norwegian commercial fleet has the majority of its fishing activity in the shelf area, particularly along the coast of Norway and along the continental shelf edge.
+The Norwegian fleet fishing in the ecoregion consists of about 2300 active vessels fishing pelagic fish (mackerel and herring), demersal fish (cod, saithe, haddock, ling (lin.27.1-2), tusk (usk.27.1-2), Greenland halibut, and redfish), and shellfish (brown crab, king crab, and northern prawn).
+Small coastal vessels (the majority < 15 m length) fishing with beach seine, gillnets, and pots make up around 87% of the fleet, while the remaining are mainly ocean-going trawlers and purse seiners > 28 m in length.
 The highest catch volume (82% of the total catch) is taken by the bigger vessels, with pelagic fish as the most abundant species in the landings.

 Harp and hooded seals are hunted with 2-5 large ice-going vessels.
-The minke whale hunt has continued in all years since 1993.
+The minke whale hunt has been ongoing in all years since 1993.
 Approximately 10-15 vessels participate in the minke whale hunt.